What’s the difference between a font and a typeface, and does it matter? The short answer is yes but context matters.

 Then regardless of whether it’s on the web or in print, the above will be interpreted as: we shouldn’t use this family of fonts (e.g. Helvetica) at all.

-It should be noted, that in many product design environments, much of language is implicit.
+It should be noted, that in many product design environments, much of the language used is implicit.
 So even if you use a term that could be interpreted differently from the outside, the people on the inside know what you mean when you say X, because the specific context makes it obvious.

-Personally, I’m a fan of explicit over implicit communication 99% of the time.
+I’m a fan of *explicit* over implicit communication 99% of the time.
 It takes a lot more time to fix a misunderstanding later on than to express yourself more clearly the first time around.

 Web Typography vs. Print Typography